DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/2_interactive.md

 While the look & feel and workflows will differ in each implementation, we provide a Razor Pages-based UI that you can use as a starting point.
-You can use the .NET CLI and add the quickstart UI.
+You can use the .NET CLI to add the quickstart UI to a project.
 Run the following command from the *IdentityServer* folder:

 ```console
 dotnet new isui
 ```

 ### Enable the UI
-Once you have added the UI, you will need to register services for Razor Pages and enable it the pipeline.
+Once you have added the UI, you will need to register its services and enable it in the pipeline.
 In *IdentityServer\HostingExtensions.cs* you will find commented out code in the *ConfigureServices* and *ConfigurePipeline* methods that enable the UI.
 Note that there are three places to comment in - two in *ConfigurePipeline* and one in *ConfigureServices*.

 {{% notice note %}}